joshuaorotayo/Synalogik_WordCount/Readme.md

 - All Files being read would already be downloaded locally and stored in a location where the local user can read them
 - Multiple files will not be attempted at once
 - Directories will not be attempted to be read at once
-- Files being read are normal text files, the behav
+- Files being read are normal text files ending with .txt, the behaviour of other files cannot be predicted

 Instructions for use:
 - Ensuring that Java is installed on the local machine and the Java home variable is set
 - Open a command line/powershell terminal in the location of the main source code: (src/main/java/"
-- then execute command to compile the api: javac .\WordCounter.java
+- then execute command to compile the api:javac .\WordCounter.java
-- then to begin counting a file execute java WordCounter [filename]
+- then to begin counting a file execute: java WordCounter [filename]
 - Text files used for testing are stored in /src/test/java/data